-Status: Passed the Senate on essentially a party-line vote and is pending in the Assembly.
-Governor Jerry Brown vetoed a bill with similar goals but a slightly different reporting structure (AB 1209) in 2017.
+Status: Passed the Senate on essentially a party-line vote and has passed the Assembly's Labor and Employment and Judiciary Committees on party-line votes and is pending in the Appropriations Committee.
+In 2017, Governor Jerry Brown vetoed a bill with similar goals but a slightly different reporting structure (AB 1209).